awsteiner/bamr/sphinx/guide.rst

 Some Details
 ------------

-The basic functionality is provided in the class \ref bamr::bamr_class and \ref bamr::model .
-All of the "models" (EOS parameterizations) are children of \ref bamr::model .
+The basic functionality is provided in the class :cpp:class:`bamr::bamr_class` and :cpp:class:`bamr::model` .
+All of the "models" (EOS parameterizations) are children of :cpp::class:`bamr::model` .

 If the initial guess has no probability, then the code will fail.
 The easiest fix is just to change the initial guess.